openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-mediatool.md

-# mediatool Utility
+# mediatool Tool

-mediatool is a lightweight command-line toolset that enables developers to manipulate media library resources.
+mediatool is a lightweight command-line toolset that allows developers to manipulate media library resources.
 The media library provides and manages data for the gallery, where images and videos from the media library are displayed in the gallery interface.

-The mediatool utility comes pre-installed with the system and does not require additional installation.
-It is built into the `/bin` directory and can be directly invoked via hdc shell.
+The mediatool comes pre-installed with the system and does not require additional installation.
+It is built into the `/bin` folder and can be directly invoked via `hdc shell`.

 ## Prerequisites

-- Establish normal device connection
+- Establish a proper device connection.
-- Enable Developer Mode in system settings
+- Enable Developer Mode in system settings.
-- Enter command-line execution mode using hdc shell
+- Use `hdc shell` to enter command-line execution mode.

-## Command Reference
+## Command Line Reference

 <!--Del-->